swfiua/gotu/docs/apersonalview.rst

 Rourke suggests that this is what gamma-ray bursts are.

-It's long past time for me to get this working in the `dss`_ module.
+It's long past time for me to get this working in the :ref:`dss` module.

 A galaxy, newly visible to us, bursting on the scene and showing it's history in a burst of light, before receding rapidly into the